-30. Sharing concerns and recording incidents
+31. Sharing concerns and recording incidents

-All staff should be aware of their establishment's safeguarding procedures, including the procedures for dealing with allegations against staff and volunteers.
+All staff should be aware of their establishment's safeguarding procedures, including the procedures for dealing with allegations against staff, including agency staff and volunteers, and for reporting low level concerns.

-In the event of an allegation being made, by any person, or incident being witnessed, the relevant information should be immediately recorded and reported to the Head teacher, senior manager or Designated Safeguarding Lead as appropriate.
+In the event of an allegation being made, by any person, or incident being witnessed, the relevant information should be immediately recorded and reported to the headteacher, senior manager or Designated Safeguarding Lead as appropriate.